phatdat-dev/phatdat-dev/README.md

 # About me! 👋⛏

-- Like many other young people, is an enthusiastic person who loves to learn new things to learn, self-study and self-improvement.
+🔥 Like many other young people, is an enthusiastic person who loves to learn new things to learn, self-study and self-improvement.

-- A person who is able to withstand pressure, good time management, knows how to prioritize important work assigned.
+⚡️ A person who is able to withstand pressure, good time management, knows how to prioritize important work assigned.

-- Is a reliable friend, good communicator, and ready to help/share accumulated knowledge to teammates in any situation.
+🤝 Is a reliable friend, good communicator, and ready to help/share accumulated knowledge to teammates in any situation.

-- Always look at things in a positive light, always move forward, and always improve your skills to become the best.
+👀 Always look at things in a positive light, always move forward, and always improve your skills to become the best.

-- The goal in the next 5 years will be to become the mainstay of the company, the best and the best.
+💪 The goal in the next 5 years will be to become the key member, mainstay of the company.
 Create high value to contribute to society

 ### My Hobbies